 As a faith community, love and mutual respect is at the heart of our values.
 Jesus said 'Love one another as I have loved you!'

 Our children learn that their behaviour impacts on their own rights and those of others.
 All members of the school community treat each other with respect and we work hard to live out our school motto: Love, Learn and Live in Christ.
 Our motto was created by a previous Year 6 class and voted for by the rest of the school.

 Tolerance of those of Different Faiths and Beliefs

 Our academy is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting an awareness of diversity within our local and wider community.
 Our RE curriculum reinforces this.
-Any children of other faiths are encouraged to share their knowledge to enhance learning within classes and the school and links with other academy communities within the Trust support this.
+Any children of other faiths are encouraged to share their knowledge to enhance learning within classes and the school and links with other academy communities such as Confirmation and Reconciliation, sporting fixtures and Battle of the Books, as well as other opportunities within the Trust support this.

 We know our children well and work hard to use their personal interests to reiterate the message of diversity through other means also, such as tolerance and respect for those who support different football teams to them as one example.
 Many of our children are passionate about football and their favourite team and intolerance is often borne out of passion without reason or understanding, so we work hard to ensure our children are well equipped to cope with this in a mature and tolerant way.